docusimple/meta-manager/README.md

 The meta-manager creates and manipulates file metadata.
 This includes tags, file names, authors, source, dates, times, types, reminders, and permissions.
 It is a local component, meaning it is intended to run on the same machine where the files are stored.

 Meta-manager exposes a JSON API over HTTP, allowing a web UI or mobile app to interact with the file metadata.
 On the backend, it uses a local flat file database for storing the information.
+There is also a /notify API endpoint, for allowing the file-manager component to notify meta-manager when there are new, untracked files available.